ShunanJiang/ShunanJiang.github.io/_pages/about.md

 # Current Research Interests
 * Reinforcement learning/multi-armed bandits and their applications on meaningful practical problems
-* Interface of machine learning and economics
+* Interface of machine learning and economics/marketing
 * Interface of machine learning and causal inference

 # Collaboration